IBM-Cloud/ibmcloud-image-builder/README.md

 ```

 Note: If a new packer template needs to be created, then please repeat yourself.
+It seems that adding more than base image template is not very meaningful.
+Probably it'll be a good idea to limit the extra image templates that is beyond absolutely necessary.

 ```
 ubuntu@ubuntu-jenkins:~/test/github/ibmcloud-image-builder/packer$ tree -L 5